 It is also possible to assign tags to notes by dragging and dropping from the sidebar to the note list.

-To remove a tag from a note, simply click the gray "x" next to the tag in the note header.
+To remove a tag from a note, click the triple-dot to the right of the tag name, then select "Remove tag"

 tech-blog/drafts.
-But maybe a month later, you create another blog post and apply the tag
+But then, a month later, you create another blog post and apply the tag

-These are the rules & tactics we apply to prevent duplicate tags in your Amplenote notebook:
+These are the Amplenote "tag rules" that minimize the potential for duplicate tags in your Amplenote notebook:

 Tag hierarchy names are always lower-cased.
 If you type in